paulinalogo/Getting-and-cleaning-data/codebook.md

 ## test_train_tidy.txt
 ==================================

 The test_train_tidy.txt dataset is a modification of Smartlab's Human Activity Recognition Using Smartphones Dataset.
 It has 180 observations of 68 variables.
-The following variables are contained in the dataset:
+The variables contained in the dataset are listed below, where variables 1 and 2 are ID variables and variables 3 to 68 are measurement variables.

+Measurement variables consist of the following:

 1. subject: subject ID (integer ranging from 1 to 30)